crateio/distutils2/docs/source/distutils/apiref.rst

 for earlier versions of Python.

-Some additional functions are provided which perform some useful manipulations for other parts of the :mod:`distutils` package.
+Some additional functions are provided which perform some useful manipulations for other parts of the :mod:`distutils2` package.

 .. data:: PREFIX